ap-dev-at-home/proxy-js/README.md

 ### Beta/Evaluation-Warning ⚠️

-This an experimental library intended for my personal technical education/training only.
+Proxy-JS is an experimental library intended for my personal technical education/training only.
 I started Proxy-JS as an endeavour to evaluate the utilizability of ES6-Proxies for Javascript data binding. __BUT__ it is __NOT__ safe, tested or final for production environment or any other purpose.

 ### Proxy-JS - A primitive Javascript data binding library